zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 ## Add the pg gem

-If you're using an existing app that was created without specifying `--database=postgresql`, you need to add the `pg` gem to your Rails project.
-Edit your `Gemfile` and change this line:
+For new or existing apps where `--database=postgresql` wasn’t defined, confirm the `sqlite3` gem doesn’t exist in the `Gemfile`.
+Add the `pg` gem in its place.

+Within the `Gemfile` remove:

 ```ruby
 gem 'sqlite3'
 ```

-To this:
+And replace it with:

 ```ruby
 gem 'pg'
 ```

-> callout We highly recommend using PostgreSQL during development.
-Maintaining [parity between your development](http://www.12factor.net/dev-prod-parity) and deployment environments prevents subtle bugs from being introduced because of differences between your environments.
-[Install Postgres locally](heroku-postgresql#local-setup) now if it is not already on your system.
+> callout Heroku highly recommends using PostgreSQL locally during development.
+Maintaining [parity between development](http://www.12factor.net/dev-prod-parity) and deployment environments prevents subtle bugs from being introduced because of the differences in those environments.

-Now re-install your dependencies (to generate a new `Gemfile.lock`):
+>
+> [Install Postgres locally](heroku-postgresql#local-setup) now if not present on the system, already.
+For more information on why Postgres is recommended instead of Sqlite3, see [why Sqlite3 is not compatible with Heroku](sqlite3).

+With the `Gemfile` updated, reinstall the dependencies:

 ```ruby
 $ bundle install
 ```

-For more information on why Postgres is recommended instead of Sqlite3, see [why you cannot use Sqlite3 on Heroku](sqlite3).
+Doing so updates `Gemfile.lock` with the changes made previously.

-In addition to using the `pg` gem, ensure that your `config/database.yml` file is using the `postgresql` adapter.
-The development section of your `config/database.yml` file should look something like this:
+In addition to using the `pg` gem, ensure that `config/database.yml` defines the `postgresql` adapter.
+The development section of `config/database.yml` file will look something like this:

 ```term
 :::>>  $ cat config/database.yml
 ```

 Be careful here.
-If you omit the `sql` at the end of `postgresql` in the `adapter` section, your application will not work.
+If the value of `adapter` is `postgres` and not `postgresql` (note the `sql` at the end), the application won’t work.

-## Create a welcome page
+## Create a Welcome Page

 Rails 7 no longer has a static index page in production by default.
-When you're using a new app, there will not be a root page in production, so we need to create one.
-We will first create a controller called `welcome` for our home page to live:
+Apps upgraded to Rails 7 keep their existing page configurations, but new Rails 7 apps do not have an automatically generated welcome page.
+Create a `welcome` controller to hold the homepage:

 ```term
 :::>- $ rails generate controller welcome
 ```

-Next we'll add an index page:
+Create `app/views/welcome/index.html.erb` and add the following snippet:

 ```html
 :::>> file.write app/views/welcome/index.html.erb